stephaniedlp/stephaniedlp/README.md

 * ✉️  You can contact me at stephaniedlp00@gmail.com

 * 🚀  I'm currently working on Robin App and Web,
-* 🚀  I'm currenetly working in CyberSecurity masters
+* 🚀  I'm currenetly learning cybersecurity.

 * 🧠  I'm developing my skills in Java, C++ and C through LeetCode and HackerRank
 * 🤝  Working on a COOL PROJECT COOMING SOON